WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 **Last Modified: November 7, 2016**

 The AAPB seeks to become a centralized web portal of discovery where researchers, educators, students – really anyone – can find relevant public broadcasting programs existing either on our own site or on sites belonging to other archives and stations.
 With approximately 1,250 public radio and television stations in existence, one access point will aid scholars interested in researching how national or even international topics have been covered in divergent localities over the past 60+ years.
 AAPB has made a start at becoming that portal.

 To this end, the AAPB encourages organizations submitting digitization grant proposals to contribute copies of their item-level metadata records, and potentially digitized media, to the AAPB.

 If you have any questions, please contact Casey Davis, AAPB Project Manager at [casey_davis@wgbh.org](mailto:casey_davis@wgbh.org).

 ### Organizations have several options for contributing to the AAPB:

 - Sent us metadata records for content that is not digitized *(in this scenario, skip to #3 below)*
 -	Send us metadata records with links to the content accessible on your own digital archive website
 	  - only recommended for organizations committed to preserving their content *(in this scenario, skip to #3 below)*
 -	Send us metadata records and proxy files
     -	only recommended for organizations committed to preserving their content *(in this scenario, the entire document applies to you; simply disregard information about preservation files)*
 -	Send us metadata records and digital files for preservation and access *(in this scenario, this entire document applies to you)*

 **If your organization is submitting a grant proposal and is interested in contributing content to the AAPB, we ask that you [contact us](/contact-us) well in advance of submitting your proposal.**

 Once you have initiated communications with the AAPB regarding your proposal, you may use these guidelines to refer the AAPB's preferred and acceptable specifications for contributions from donors to the AAPB.
 This includes file format specifications, metadata, and delivery.

 **Our vendor specifications are somewhat different.
 If you are working with a vendor to digitize your collection, please [contact us](/contact-us) for our vendor specifications.**

 Our goal is to make the process of contributing to the AAPB as simple as possible, and we are happy to work with you to answer questions and arrange your submission according to your needs and available resources.

 ### 1. Collection Acquisitions Form

 Organizations seeking to contribute video and audio collections to the AAPB are asked to fill out our [Collection Acquisitions Form](https://s3.amazonaws.com/americanarchive.org/resources/AAPB_collection_acquisitions_form.pdf).
 Send your completed form to Casey Davis, AAPB Project Manager at casey_davis@wgbh.org.

 ### 2. Deed of Gift

-The [AAPB Deed of Gift](https://s3.amazonaws.com/americanarchive.org/resources/AAPB_model-deed-of-gift.docx) is an agreement between the collection donor and WGBH and the Library Congress.
+The [AAPB Deed of Gift](https://s3.amazonaws.com/americanarchive.org/resources/AAPB_model-deed-of-gift.docx) is an agreement between the collection donor and GBH and the Library Congress.
 It is a model deed of gift, which we are open to negotiating with donors, but a version of this agreement must be signed by all donors before contributing video and audio files.

 ### 3. Metadata